centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 11/23/2025
+* Added a custom color scheme to package site.
+Used HEX color picker and uploaded package logo, then used those colors to specify background/font colors, and used Google fonts.

 # 11/22/2025

 * Changed timeline function to be `hrrp_get_dates`.
 For now, it just takes one date object and returns a subset of the included tables based on input setttings.
 Sufficient for now until different functionality needed.